-The proposed M.Res. in Astronautical Engineering program is strongly aligned with the University's strategic priorities and is supported by adequate resources.
-The proposed M.Res. in Astronautical Engineering degree will strengthen and expand upon the existing technology, management, and applied Astronautical Engineering degree programs at the University.
-In addition, the M.Res. in Astronautical Engineering program will be an option for all students as the field integrates well with the market needs of the University's other programs.
+The proposed Ph.D. in Space Operations program is strongly aligned with the University's strategic priorities and is supported by adequate resources.
+The proposed Ph.D. in Space Operations degree will strengthen and expand upon the existing technology, management, and applied engineering degree programs at the University.
+In addition, the Ph.D. in Space Operations program will be an option for all students as the field integrates well with the market needs of the University's other programs.
 There is a thorough discussion of the need for the program in Sections B and C of this document.
+Capitol Technology University has a Space operations institute and has since 2002.
+Our research has also incorporated a M.Res in Aeronautical Engineering.